Anthony R. Hale

-Anthony "Tony" Reynolds Hale is a major general in the United States Army who serves as the Commanding General of the United States Army Intelligence Center of Excellence and Fort Huachuca (USAICoE & FH).
-Hale became the USAICoE & FH Commanding General in August 2020, replacing Lieutenant General Laura A. Potter.
-He was promoted to his current rank of major general on February 25, 2021 in a ceremony at Fort Huachuca featuring General George W. Casey Jr. and General Austin S. Miller.
-He previously served as the United States Special Operations Command (SOCOM) J-2.
+Anthony Reynolds Hale is a lieutenant general in the United States Army currently serving as the deputy chief of staff for intelligence (G-2) of the United States Army.
+He previously served as the Commanding General of the United States Army Intelligence Center of Excellence and Fort Huachuca from 2020 to 2023.
+He was promoted to his current rank of lieutenant general on 3 January 2024.
+Prior to serving as the USAICoE & FH Commanding General, he was the United States Special Operations Command (SOCOM) J-2.
 He received his officer's commission in 1990 through the ROTC program at North Carolina State University.